timikoponen/timikoponen/about.md

 *Hey and thanks for stopping by!*

-I'm a designer of digital things and I spend my time crafting digital products and apps.
+I'm a designer of digital things and I spend my time crafting products and apps.
 Here on this blog I'm collecting my personal projects, thoughts and works in progress.

-Currently I'm working as a UX Designer at [Reaktor](http://www.reaktor.com){:target="_blank"} and also studying for MA degree [New Media in Aalto University](http://medialab.aalto.fi/){:target="_blank"}.
+Currently I'm working as a UX Designer at [Reaktor](http://www.reaktor.com){:target="_blank"} and also studying for MA degree of [New Media in Aalto University](http://medialab.aalto.fi/){:target="_blank"}.

 I do enjoy doing and looking things from a design perspective.
 But it's also fun to actually make things work so I write some code too.